Introducing Asana’s Fall 2024 Release. Discover what's new.Explore now

 A good candidate will have all of these and more, as well as be a good leader who can coordinate with multiple teams.
 Here are some additional roles and responsibilities of a program manager.

-Program managers are in charge of coordinating smaller projects with objectives that measure up to company-wide goals.
-This means working with project managers to ensure daily project goals are being met and bigger picture programs are on track.
+Program managers are in charge of coordinating smaller projects with objectives that measure up to company-wide organizational goals.
+This means working with project managers to ensure specific project goals are being met and bigger picture programs are on track.

 Other strategic duties include coordinating projects with a project manager to make sure deliverables are aligned.

-While project managers tend to focus on introducing collaboration for one-off projects, program managers make sure collaboration is happening cross-departmentally.
+While project managers tend to focus on introducing collaboration for single projects, a program manager’s job is to make sure collaboration is happening cross-departmentally.
 While challenging, it is one of the most rewarding parts of the job.

-A program manager may manage collaboration by introducing new tools that streamline communication, such as program management software or team-building games.
+A program manager may manage collaboration by introducing new tool integrations that streamline communication, such as program management software or team-building games.
 While different, these methods are designed to encourage teamwork and increase visibility.

 This means meeting with project managers to ensure one-off projects are hitting initial goals.
 Program managers will often be the point of contact for reporting ROI metrics to company executives and overall program performance.

 A program manager should have a well-rounded skill set and both project management and workflow management experience.
-Though some professionals formally study program management and receive credentials, that's not always necessary.
+Though some professionals formally study program management and receive project management certification, that's not always necessary.

 If you're looking to add a program manager to your team, these are the skills to look for and keep in mind.